Twenty-eight (card game): Deal and bidding

 Based on these four cards, players bid for the right to choose trump.
-Each bid is a number, and the highest bidder undertakes that his or her side will win in tricks at least the number of points bid.
+Each bid is a number, and the highest bidder undertakes that their side will win in tricks at least the number of points bid.
 The player to dealer's right speaks first, and must bid at least 14.
 Subsequent players, in counter-clockwise order, may either bid higher or pass.
 The auction continues once until the player passes and the bid moves on to the next player.

-The highest bidder chooses a trump suit on the basis of his or her four cards, and places a card of this suit face down.
+The highest bidder chooses a trump suit on the basis of their four cards, and places a card of this suit face down.
 The card is not shown to the other players, who therefore will not know at first what suit is trump: it remains face down in front of the bidder until at some point during the play someone calls for the trump suit to be exposed.

 The dealer then completes the deal, giving four more cards to each player, so that everyone has eight.